Dry shampoo is a warm weather staple, a must-have if you travel, and a lifesaver in all the worst hair situations.

 For those of you who don’t know, dry shampoo is a powder, usually in a spray can, that absorbs oil in your hair and leaves a fresh scent.
 It gets rid of greasy “second day” hair, adds volume, and makes hair look and smell fresh and clean, minus the need for water.

 Why use dry shampoo?

-Don’t let the low-budget packaging fool you – this stuff is as good now as it probably was in the 80′s when they designed the label.
+Don’t let the old school packaging fool you – this stuff is as good now as it probably was in the ’80s when they designed the label.
 Batiste Dry Shampoo comes in a bunch of scents, but I only tried Original and “Blush”.
 Original smells clean, lemony, and a little bit chemically, but once it’s on your hair the scent disappears.
 Blush smells powdery and floral, but not too overpowering.
-At only $5.99/can at Sally’s, Batiste is a budget-friendly dry shampoo that works well.
+At only $5.99/can (and available to buy in bulk on Amazon!), Batiste is a budget-friendly dry shampoo that works well.

-You can buy Batiste Dry Shampoo for $5.99 at Sally Beauty Supply.
+You can buy Batiste Dry Shampoo for $5.99 at Amazon.

 Best scent: Oscar Blandi Pronto Dry Shampoo

 I’m in LOVE with the lemony scent of this product!
 It’s definitely pricey, at $11 for a tiny bottle, but pricey is what you have to expect with Oscar Blandi.
 As far as results go, this worked just as well as the cheaper brands at eliminating oil and leaving hair looking fresh.
 If you only plan to use dry shampoo once in a while and want to splurge on something that smells amazing, you have to try Oscar Blandi.